Kazooki123/crabby-docs/docs/getting-started/download.md

 * An internet connection is required for initial download and potential updates
 * Administrator privileges may be required for installation(optional.)
 * This page might changed for the upcoming updates

+## Download Crabby for MacOS (Sooner)

+For now Crabby isn't available in MacOS but we will tey to find solutions for it to be released!